astro-reactive/astro-reactive/packages/validator/README.md

 1. `Validators.email` - checks if value is a valid email
 1. `Validators.minLength(limit)` - checks if value length is greater than or equal to limit
 1. `Validators.maxLength(limit)` - checks if value length is less than or equal to limit

+# Form component

+This validation library is designed to work with [Astro Reactive Form](https://www.npmjs.com/package/@astro-reactive/form), our package for generating dynamic forms.

+# We are opensource!

+👉 _All [contributions](https://github.com/ayoayco/astro-reactive-library/blob/main/CONTRIBUTING.md) are welcome.
+Let's make the validation library for Astro._

+👉 _This package is under rigorous development.
+See the [change log](https://github.com/ayoayco/astro-reactive-library/blob/main/packages/validator/RELEASE.md)_.